getsentry/rfcs/text/0087-graphql-errors.md

 }
 ```

-* `data`: Can be given as string or structural data of any format..
+* `data`: Can be given as string or structural data of any format.

 The `Response` interface keeps arbitrary fields, it is backwards compatible with the current implementation.